 Travel is one of those things that can quickly add up if you aren’t careful, but it is also completely attainable, even on a limited budget.
 You probably know people who are always on the go.
 Were they born with a trust fund?
 Maybe.
 Or they might just know more budget travel tips than you do.
 We’ve compiled some of our top financially savvy tips for traveling to Europe, so that you can go on the vacation you deserve without breaking the bank.

 Create a Budget

-Before you do anything else, create a budget.
+At the top of our list for financial tips for traveling is creating a budget.
 This isn’t about wiping out your dreams of seaside villas or city penthouses right from the beginning, but it is about framing your decisions from the start.
 Creating a budget helps you see where your finances are, so you can make informed decisions later about destinations, accommodations, activities, and more.

 One thing to note about budgeting, for trips or otherwise, is that it may not be in your best interests to pinch every penny if this is something you are not accustomed to or if you know you will not be able to stick to that budget.
 Try to be realistic in your expectations for yourself.

 While you are making your budget, begin to think about the places you would be interested in visiting.
 At present there are 28 countries in Europe that are members of the European Union.
 Most of these countries use the euro (EUR), which is a stronger currency than the United States Dollar (USD).
 When you are choosing where you want to vacation, be mindful of the conversion rates.
 Choosing to go somewhere with a weaker currency than USD will make your dollar stretch further.

 Our favorite choice?
 Croatia, whose currency is the kuna.
 1 Croatian kuna is currently 15 US cents.
 The exchange rate is Croatia is quite favorable and it’s a beautiful country.
 It is easy to get to Croatia from Italy, if you want to knock out two beautiful countries at once.